maciejodziemczyk/companies-bankruptcy-modelling-econometrics/README.md

 ## About
 The main objective of this project was to model Polish companies bankruptcy probability - binary classification task with statistical inference.
 The data was found on UCL machine learning repository and contains information about bankruptcy status and financial ratios in 5 task (differentiated by the forecasting horizon).
 In this project 1 year forecast horizon was choosen.
 Variables was selected based on literature review (10 papers in total).
 Data analysis was a big part of the project and contais such components as:
 * handling missing values (categorical variable coded if there is a missing or not or observations deleting)
-* feature engineering (some needed ratios were not present in the original dataset, fortunately it could be obtained by combining and transforming others),
+* feature engineering (some needed ratios were not present in the original dataset, fortunately it could be obtained by combining and transforming others)
 * sample balance check
-* outliers reduction (huge impact on models stability, deleting improper obsevrations based on expert analysis)
+* outliers reduction (huge impact on models stability, deleting improper obsevrations based on the expert analysis)
 * mean equality between bankrupt and non bankrupt companies for each variable to gain some intuition about data and variable signigicances
 * spearman correlation and scatter plots to detect redundant variables and prevent incomplete rank of the observation matrix (model may be unstable if not carried out)
 * Variance Inflation Factor to detect redundant variables too